A hierarchical expected improvement method for Bayesian optimization: Introduction

-Finally, we note that a special case of HEI, called the Student EI (SEI), was proposed earlier in \cite{benassi2011robust}.
+We note that a special case of HEI, called the Student EI (SEI), was proposed earlier in \cite{benassi2011robust}.
 The proposed HEI has several key advantages over the SEI: the HEI incorporates uncertainty on process nonstationarity, and can mimic a fully Bayesian optimization procedure via hyperparameter estimation.
 We also show that the HEI has provable global convergence and convergence rates for optimization, whereas the SEI (with the recommended hyperparameter specification) can fail to converge to a global optimum $\bx^*$.
-Numerical experiments and a semiconductor manufacturing application show the improved performance of the HEI over existing BO methods, including the aforementioned SEI and $\epsilon$-greedy approaches.
+Numerical experiments and a semiconductor manufacturing application show the improved performance of the HEI over existing BO methods, including {the SEI approach in \cite{benassi2011robust} and the $\epsilon$-EI approach in \cite{bull2011convergence}}.

 The paper is organized as follows: Section~\ref{sec:pro} reviews the GP model and the EI method.
 Section~\ref{sec:model} presents the HEI method and contrasts it with existing methods.
 Section~\ref{sec:hyper} provides methodological developments on hyperparameter specification and basis selection.
 Section~\ref{sec:the} proves the global convergence for HEI and its associated convergence rates.
 Sections~\ref{sec:exp} and \ref{sec:app} compare HEI with existing methods in a suite of numerical experiments and for a semiconductor manufacturing problem, respectively.
 Concluding remarks are given in~Section~\ref{sec:conc}.